Drip Irrigation is the New Normal

 Drought-stressed plants lose their ability to fend off pests & disease.

 Drought tolerant plants?
 That's a good plan, but you need to manage your expectations.
 There are water-caveats.
-Until they're established (months to years), until they're the size you want (more years) or if you require their color to 'pop' and to flower reliably (every year) then it takes more water than you think.
+Until they're established (months to years), or until they're the size you want (more years) or if you require their color to 'pop', or you want bloom reliably then it takes more water than you think.